-Rising global demand for scrap is good for the environment and for the United States.
-It provides a useful outlet for excess scrap supply.
-U.S. export sales of scrap also significantly benefit the U.S. trade balance.
-According to figures from the U.S. Census Bureau and U.S. International Trade Commission, the United States exported more than 41 million metric tons of scrap commodities valued at $20.3 billion to more than 150 countries in 2018.
-Even as the international scrap trade is facing challenges, this represents a 7% volume increase and 13% value increase over 2017.
+In the United States, export sales of recycled commodities significantly benefit the U.S. trade balance.
+According to the U.S. Census Bureau and U.S. International Trade Commission, the United States exported more than 38 million metric tons of recycled commodities valued at $19.2 billion to more than 150 countries in 2019.